 When there are no exceptions raised, then all these args will return None, None, None.

-contextlib library has a “contextmanager” decorator which provides an alternative and simple way to implement context management protocol.
+contextlib library has a “contextmanager” decorator, providing an alternative and simple way to implement context management protocol.
 This reduces a lot of boilerplate code as it automatically provides __enter()__ and __exit()__ methods.

 Let’s look at an example.

-The first thing you will notice is that there is no “class” used here.
+First, you will notice that no “class” is used here.
 The decorator

 “@contextmanager” allows us to create a function-based context manager.

-There are two parts inside the function.
-The code before yield behaves like __enter()__ and the code after yield behaves like __exit()__
+There are two parts to the function.
+The code before yield behaves like __enter()__ and the code after yield behaves like __exit()__.

-Yield is a keyword that is used like return, except the function where it is used will return a generator.
+Yield is a keyword used like return, except the function where it is used will return a generator.

-with is a useful keyword but it should be used with care.
+with is a valuable keyword but should be used carefully.

 Some advantages of with keyword are: